josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🪆_Narrative_Interference/🌀_synthetic_narratives.md

 - **Projection = violence.** Survivors are harassed into caricatures, not engaged as people.
 - **Cross-border opacity.** Foreign/domestic actors hide behind each other; gaps in honesty multiply errors.
 - **Cost spiral.** Institutions pay millions for harassment strategies that collapse under their own stupidity.
-- **Legal escalation.** Once harassment references GDPR special category data, liability moves from “embarrassing” to “actionable.”
+- **Legal escalation.** Once harassment references GDPR special-category data, liability moves from “embarrassing” to “actionable.”

 ---